 Sous-vide time and temperature chicken breast with a thickness of 1":

 150°F for 1 hour

 Sous Vide pasteurizes the meat.
-Meaning you have killed all the bacteria.
-Moreover, pasteurization does kill the bacteria but not the spores, so you still need to chill the meat and keep it refrigerated after sous vide cooking.
+This means you have killed all the bacteria.
+Moreover, while pasteurization kills the bacteria, it doesn't eliminate the spores, so you still need to chill the meat and keep it refrigerated after sous vide cooking.
 Otherwise, the bacteria will grow back from the spores.

 Cold tap water will be quick enough for thin meat, especially if the meat was cooked to pasteurization.
 For thick meat, ice water is needed to chill it quick enough.
 You are looking to drop temperature to to 5C/40F within 2 hours to avoid bacteria growth.

 You will never remove 100% possibility of food borne illness, but by following this you will reduce the possibility as much as possible.

 Half the fun of cooking is experimenting, you can pretty much sous vide anything.